wang-yang/hdp_task/task3/readme.md

 ## Hive

-1. Store the twitter data in the attached file called sample_twitter_data in HDFS.
+Store the twitter data in the attached file called sample_twitter_data in HDFS.
 The data is in json format and should not be altered.

 Address: `/task3/sample_twitter_data.txt`

-2. Once the data is in HDFS, create an hcat/hive schema to be able to answer the following question: What are all the tweets by the twitter user "Aimee_Cottle"?
+Once the data is in HDFS, create an hcat/hive schema to be able to answer the following question: What are all the tweets by the twitter user "Aimee_Cottle"?
 You will need to provide the query that answers this question.

 Hint: there are multiple ways to do this, the preferred method involves org.apache.hcatalog.data.JsonSerDe - if that does nott work search for Json serde in the www - there are some you can compile from source to get it to work

 ### Some note:

 The CR character (0x0d) is displayed as ^M.
-Apple Macintosh     [CR]      (#x000D)            \r    Carriage Return UNIX Based Systems  [LF]      (#x000A)            \n    line-feed DOS Based Systems   [CR][LF]  (#x000D)(#x000A)    \r\n  carriage-return/line-feed
+Apple Macintosh     [CR]      (#x000D)            \r    Carriage Return
+UNIX Based Systems  [LF]      (#x000A)            \n    line-feed
+DOS Based Systems   [CR][LF]  (#x000D)(#x000A)    \r\n  carriage-return/line-feed

-Sample:
+#### Json Sample:

 ```json
 {"user":{